KingGizzard/Ballotbox/README.md

 # libraries

-For explanation on the zk libraries used here, please refer to the [semaphore landing page](https://semaphore.appliedzkp.org/)
+> explanation on the [semaphore](https://semaphore.appliedzkp.org/) zero knowledge proof libraries used here